Incarvillea semiretschenskia: Description

 The plant has numerous wiry upright stems growing to a height of 45 cm from a sub-shrub base.
 The leaves are deeply incised with linear lobes.
 The orange-pink tubular flowers are 6 cm long by 4 cm across.
 The fruits are 5 cm long and feature six very wavy wings.
 Ploidy 2n = 22.

 Taxonomy

 The species was first described by Boris Fedchenko in 1915 as Niedzwedzkia semiretschenskia, the only species in the genus Niedzwedzkia, named for the Russian botanist Vladislav Niedzwiecki.
 In 1931, Grierson transferred it to Incarvillea.
 A molecular phylogenetic study in 2005 found that Incarvillea semiretschenskia was basal to the rest of the genus Incarvillea, giving support to the placement in a separate subgenus, Incarvillea subgenus Niedzwedzkia.
 Unlike other species of the genus, it has winged capsules and septifragal dehiscence.

 Cultivation

-The plant demands well drained dry soil in a warm position exposed to full sun; it is hardy to -15° Celsius.
+The plant demands well drained dry soil in a warm position exposed to full sun; it is hardy to -15 °C.